operaton/operaton-keycloak/examples/run/README.md

 3. Login at ``http://localhost:8080`` using ``operaton`` / ``operaton1!`` and use Cockpit / Tasklist / Admin.
 4. Keycloak is available under ``https://localhost:9001/auth``.
 Login with ``keycloak`` / ``keycloak1!``.

-**Beware**: This is not production ready, still using a H2 database for each of the instances, but might help you to understand the configuration basics.
+**Beware**: This is not production ready, still using an H2 database for each of the instances, but might help you to understand the configuration basics.